17 Best Customer Support Platform Portals in 2025

 Features

-- Richpanel includes a self-service portal that allows customers to resolve common issues independently, reducing the workload on support agents.
+- Self-service portal: This allows customers to resolve common issues independently, reducing the workload on support agents.

-- You’ll get a helpful AI assistant that will handle repetitive inquiries and assists with drafting responses, speeding up the resolution process.
+- AI assistant: This tool will handle repetitive inquiries and assist with drafting responses, speeding up the resolution process.

 Ideal Users

-Richpanel is ideal for ecommerce businesses of all sizes that are looking to automate customer service operations.
+Richpanel automates customer service operations for e-commerce businesses of all sizes.
 It is particularly useful for companies that have a high volume of customer interactions across multiple platforms, including social media and traditional support channels.

 Pricing

-Start using Richpanel for $89/month per user (billed monthly), and you’ll be able to integrate emails and DMs from social media like Instagram and Facebook.
-The $119/month (billed monthly) version provides for phone and SMS accessibility, and also supports multi-language chat.
+Start using Richpanel for $89/month per user (billed monthly), and you can connect with other Salesforce apps for a unified system emails, and DMs from social media like Instagram and Facebook.

 The Bottom Line